-Silly women and a snake 0
+Silly women and a snake 13

 The theft will be legal?

 Oh, and “carefully designed”.
 No damage to “food security” is likely to occur because of “careful design”.
-And don’t worry if you’ve invested money in South Africa; soothing words will keep you from feeling “deterred”.
+And don’t worry if you’re thinking of investing money in South Africa; these soothing words should keep you from feeling “deterred”.

 That the ANC government intends to make the seizure of white-owned farms without the owners being compensated legal, through parliamentary fiat and constitutional amendments, says nothing about the justness of the policy, however — and while Ramaphosa might insist he can confiscate land without “deterring investment” the national currency took an immediate hit when the policy was announced.